ortiza5/modding-vivaldi/making-mods/advanced-js/mutation-observers.md

 ## Basics of mutation observers

-The main purpose of Mutation Observers is, as the name suggests, to observe for mutations.
+The main purpose of mutation observers is, as the name suggests, to observe for mutations.
 These mutations, or changes, can be for things like adding or removing an element and changing attributes like classes on an element.

-The basic structure of a Mutation Observer should look something like this:
+The basic structure of a mutation observer should look something like this:

 ```JavaScript
 // Fill in "..." with appropriate values